 The Lowchen needs to be trained and socialized from an early age, or it can develop separation anxiety.

 If you have someone who is home frequently that can take turns with you training the Lowchen, this will be an easier process.

-In order to help kickstart your Lowchen’s life, consider purchasing various toys for it to play with.
+To help kickstart your Lowchen’s life, consider purchasing various toys for it to play with.

-Other things which you are going to need to consider include: the color Lowchen you want, whether you want a boy or a girl and whether you want them spayed/neutered.
+Other things which you are going to need to consider include the color Lowchen you want, whether you want a boy or a girl and whether you want them spayed/neutered.

 The latter of the 3 is the most important, as it will prevent diseases such as Ovarian Cancer, but will also stop your dog from ever reproducing.